dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 ## Installing airpal on headnode
 Install the presto by following the steps.
-Now, SSH to the headnode an run the [install airpal](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/installairpal.sh) script as sudo as follows.
+Now, SSH to the headnode and tun the following command to figure out

+an run the [install airpal](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/installairpal.sh) script as sudo as follows.
 ``
 cd /var/lib/presto/
 sudo ./presto-hdinsight-master/installpresto.sh
 ``

+THe airpal will be running on port 9191.

 ## Installing airpal on Edgenode
 You can install Airpal in HDInsight on an Edge node using [airpal-deploy.json](https://github.com/dharmeshkakadia/presto-hdinsight/blob/master/airpal-deploy.json).
 The step by step by instruction is listed in the [README](https://github.com/dharmeshkakadia/presto-hdinsight#airpal)

+While

 Note that with little work, you can combine both the installation with a single azure deployment template.